Building managers guide

 - A key or lock is broken and a high security room must be accessed

 Gas and unusual odor

-Gas and unusual odor (e.g., smoke or exhaust) in VCU facilities should be immediately reported to Customer Service at (804) 828-9444.
+Gas and unusual odor (e.g., smoke or exhaust) in VCU facilities should be immediately reported to the Operations Center at (804) 828-9444.
 If the odor is in a lab, avoid lighting a flame and do not operate any electrical switches.
 If the situation poses an immediate threat to building tenants, pull a nearby fire alarm so tenants evacuate the building.

 Hazardous material spills

-Building managers and their departments or schools must be prepared to respond to a hazardous material (i.e., biological, chemical and radiological material) spill in a VCU facility by establishing appropriate spill control measures and providing personal protective equipment (PPE) for the chemicals in their spaces.
-A hazardous material spill can pose a serious risk if it is not quickly and correctly addressed by the individual(s) who identified the spill.
-In the event of a hazardous material spill that requires assistance, building managers must immediately contact SRM at (804) 828-9834.
+Be prepared to respond to a hazardous material (i.e., biological, chemical and radiological material) spill in a VCU facility by establishing appropriate spill control measures and providing personal protective equipment (PPE) for the chemicals in spaces where they are used.
+A hazardous material spill can pose a serious risk if it is not quickly and correctly addressed.
+In the event of a hazardous material spill, building managers must immediately contact SRM at (804) 828-9834.